 See Part II of Phlegm in Croatia more by Phlegm.
 Banksy’s Street Art.
 Banksy is an England-based graffiti artist.

 The Little People Project.
 Children Graffiti.
 Creative Street Art.
 Creative Street Art September 20th, 2011 | Inspiration | Incredible street art created by talented French artist OaKoAk shows popular fictional characters integrated into the urban environment.

 He's certainly been making his presence felt on the streets of LA.
 Take this twisted portrayal of Hollywood life that was found embellishing a poster on Sunset Boulevard.
 It's Mickey and Minnie as you've never seen them before.
 Mickey and Minnie were taken down pretty quickly (probably to sell for a small fortune).
 But four other pieces popped up in other locations: a peeing dog; a boy with a machine gun, loaded with crayons; Charlie Brown turned pyromaniac; and a commentary on an elephant-shaped metal tank.
 The reason for all this furore is that Banksy made a documentary about street artists called Exit Through the Gift Shop, and it snagged a Oscar nod.

 More in Lego here.
-More in Lego here.
 More in 3D here.
+More Little People here.
 Sidewalk chalk guy.
 Sidewalk chalk guy «« back to gprime.net all material copyrighted by its original creator | 20 beloved Street Art Photos – July 2011.
 Mind blowing 3D Street Paintings.
 3D Street Art paintings have been around since the sixteenth century when Italian Renaissance Madonnari and French trompe l’oeil (French for ‘deceive the eye’) painters created stunning murals to decorate the interior walls of luxurious villas.
 3d art can also trace it’s routes further back to ancient Greek days when painter Zeuxius (born around 464BC) painted a still life painting so convincing that birds flew down from the sky to peck at the painted grapes.

 The Master of street painting uses the street as a canvas.
 Here are some new images that will make you wonder how is it possible for something be so realistic?!
 1. Beautiful Lady With The Big Cat 2.
 Animal Constellation Chalk Art.
 Paris-based Philippe Baudelocque takes chalk art to a whole new level.
 Drawing on a black background, his incredibly intricate animals look like constellations on a dark night.
 Each drawing is composed of cells, and each cell has its own pattern.

 With beautiful layers, these three-dimensional animals look like they're ready to jump off the city walls.
 We declare the world as our canvas.
 More info.
 Sarcastic Street Art.
-Art & Design.